Joniba1/War-Game/README.md

 While I haven't gotten around to implementing animations and textures just yet, I plan to add them eventually to make the game more interactive.

+Ik the directories are wrong, ill change them eventually